Dogs In Parks & On Trails:

 - Swim in the Deschutes River

-- Play, walk and run off-leash at seven off-leash areas (Click to view map.)
+- Play, walk and run off-leash at eight off-leash areas (Click to view map.)

 No matter the activity or adventure, it's important that dog owners manage their dog responsibly so that everyone can enjoy the parks and trails.

 - Dogs are to be leashed up in public except in official off-leash areas.
 (Click to view map.)

 - Dog owners are to clean up after their dog.
 To help out, dog waste bags and trash receptables are available at many Bend parks and trails.